PQCraft/CLIBASIC/README.md

 MacOS Mojave-Big Sur (`brew`): `gcc`, `make`, `readline` <br>
 <br>
 ### Notes <br>
+- **Important:** MacOS support has not been tested but *should* work *in theory*.
 - On Linux if CLIBASIC is not run in a terminal it will attempt to open in XTerm.
 CLIBASIC will only read arguments if it is run in a terminal.
 - If the file `.clibasic_history` is present in the user's home directory CLIBASIC will automatically save history there.
 Run `_AUTOCMDHIST`, `_SAVECMDHIST` (without any arguments), or create the file `.clibasic_history` in your home/user folder to enable this feature.
 Remove the file to disable this feature.
 - CLIBASIC will look for `AUTORUN.BAS` (and `autorun.bas` on Linux) in the user's home directory and run the file if present.
+- The development scripts are `build.sh` which is for testing if CLIBASIC compiles correctly for Linux and Windows, and `package.sh` which creates the zip files for making a CLIBASIC release.